Those calling for Gard to be replaced need some history and context. I’ve got some right here.

 After that class, recruiting had been down.
 Those quiet years have hampered the current state of the program.

-But Gard and his staff silenced critics this fall by winning an unprecedented run of commitments, starting with the Davis twins, Johnny and Jordan, from La Crosse.
+But Gard and his staff silenced critics this fall by winning an unprecedented run of commitments, starting with the Davis twins, Johnny and Jordan, also from La Crosse.
 Johnny has the athleticism of a young Devin Harris, and Jordan has the body and physicality to be a lockdown defender.
 Four other good recruits, including one rated in the top 100, also committed to Bucky after, giving the Badgers a solid foundation for the future.

 And to be fair, do you remember all those blue chip recruits Ryan signed in his incredibly successful 15 years at UW?